How do you use a 3D printer? Where to use a 3D printer?

-A number of filaments love absorbing water including ABS, nylon and flexible materials.
+Most filaments absorb water including ABS, nylon and flexible materials.
 It is very important that you keep them dry, thus the importance of proper storage.

 So, store the plastic bins with desiccant between uses.
-In some cases, it is possible to dry the spool of filament in the oven over a few hours at very low temperatures.
+Similarly, you can dry the spool of filament by placing it in the oven over a few hours at very low temperatures.

 How to Use a 3D Printer Safely (3 Tips for Safe Printing)

 3D printers are safe to use, but you should still take precautions.
 Here are some tips for a safer 3D printing experience.

 8. Use the printer in a well-ventilated room